Fentanyl Addiction: Symptoms, Risks, Effects, Treatment

 How Addictive Is Fentanyl?

 Fentanyl is highly addictive.
-According to the Centers for Disease Control and Prevention, CDC’s Substance Abuse and Mental Health Administrators 2022 research data, fentanyl abuse accounts for 19 percent of all substance abuse in the United States.
+According to the Centers for Disease Control and Prevention, CDC’s Substance Abuse and Mental Health Administrators 2022 research data, fentanyl abuse accounts for 19% of all substance abuse in the United States.

 Fentanyl misuse is far from an isolated occurrence.
 It’s a pervasive problem that continues to escalate.
 Statistics from the National Institution of Drug Abuse NDIC show that overdose deaths involving synthetic opioids, predominantly fentanyl, witnessed a staggering increase of over 22% from 2020 to 2021, with a reported 70,601 overdose deaths in 2021.